Testing Strategy Design Note¶

 2. Integration Tests (Optional, Manual or CI with Secrets)¶

-Integration tests use real LLM APIs to validate actual behavior:
+Integration tests use real LLM APIs to validate actual behaviour:

 - Expensive: May cost money per call (though free tiers available)